davmoz/ina260/README.md

 This Python package provides a platform-agnostic driver for the [TI INA260](https://www.ti.com/product/INA260) precision power monitor.
 Conveniently, the INA260 has a built-in sense resistor so it's very easy to integrate into your projects.
 It can sense from 0 to 36V and up to 15A(!) with 16-bit resolution.
 Thus, it's perfect for pretty much all hobbyist projects.

-This library was forked from [Josh Veitch-Michaelis](https://github.com/jveitchmichaelis) and slightly modified to work on Lopy4 by using `I2C` instead of `smbus2`.
+This library was forked from [Josh Veitch-Michaelis](https://github.com/jveitchmichaelis) and slightly modified to work on Lopy4 using `I2C` instead of `smbus2`.

 ## Examples
 ```python